mcibique/vue-testing-examples/README.md

 export default container;
 ```

-... and then use it in VUE component:
+... and then use it in a Vue component:

 ```js
 import container from './di';